chhotavakeel/chhotavakeel.github.io/_notes/Public/Transcript for Law, Laughter and Beyond.md

 > Not that rocket science is rocket science - after all, we owe a great deal of our aviation history to amateurs working out of garages.

 Oh, and Hidden Systems is a [fun](https://www.theverge.com/2023/3/17/23645204/hidden-systems-book-internet-water-power) dive into how the power sector works.
+Feel free to borrow my copy.

 Cheers!